matthiasmullie/scrapbook/README.md

 ### get(): mixed

-Retrieves the value of the item from the cache associated with this objects key.
+Retrieves the value of the item from the cache associated with this object's key.

 ### set($value): static